logmanager-oss/dashboards-migrator/README.md

 ## Description

-Dashboards migrator is a tool for migrating dashboards from LM3 to LM4.
+Dashboards migrator is a tool for migrating dashboards from Logmanager 3 to Logmanager 4.

+## How it works

+Dashboards migrator takes a dashboard exported from LM3 as input, iterates over its contents and migrates it to version compliant with LM4.

 ## Usage